aws-quickstart/quickstart-chainlinklabs-chainlink-node/README.md

 ## Start a Chainlink Node

-Deploying this Quick Start will create highly available Chainlink nodes using with default parameters and a provided blockchain.
+Deploying this Quick Start will create highly available Chainlink nodes with default parameters and a provided blockchain.

 ## Prerequisite